noviceGuru/noviceGuru/README.md

 `Server Side Rendering`, `SEO` and setting up `CI/CD` pipelines.
 I really love deploying my own apps, and adapting new technologies in each project.
 I can't remember two projects of mine with identic stacks.

 `Performance optimization` is what I find very interesting within `Frontend development`.
-It's crazy how you can improve a web app by finding better architecture and data structures.
+It's crazy how you can improve a web app by finding better architectural choices and data structures.